Netherlands

 National public holidays include:

-The onboarding process is completed within 2 business days following client execution of the Statement of Work.
+The Netherlands Employer of Record onboarding process is completed within 2 business days following client execution of the Statement of Work.

 Compensation Structure